Counseling Center Referral Services

 We realize that, for many students, it takes a lot of courage and it can be a very difficult step to come to the Counseling Center and ask for help, as well as share your story.
 In turn, we want to make sure you are connected with services that will best meet your needs.

 How the Counseling Center’s Referral Coordinator Can Help

 The Counseling Center has a referral coordinator who is dedicated to helping you find services and resources in the community.
 This person can:

-Help you identify community resources for any other needs you may have, such as with finances, food, clothing, and other social services.
+Help you identify community resources for any other needs you may have, like finances, food, clothing, and other social services.

-Help you consider which specific therapist may be a good fit, who takes your insurance, how you can afford it, where they are located and how to get there.
+Help you consider which specific therapist may be a good fit, who takes your insurance, how you can afford it, and how to travel to your new therapist.

 You can work together with the referral coordinator until you have found the right treatment options and resources for you.

 The front desk staff can help you schedule with the referral coordinator after you have completed an Initial Interview during Initial Consultation hours.

 The Referral Coordinator can help students get connected to community resources for Mental Health Assessments such as ESA (Emotional Support Animal).